JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/classes.rst

 overridden so that and fields in the file that FV3-JEDI is not attempting to write remain in tact.

-The FV3 model does not use surface pressure as a prognostic variable, instead using :code:`delp` the 'thickness' of the model levels, measured in Pascals.
+The FV3 model does not use surface pressure as a prognostic variable, instead using :code:`delp` the 'thickness' of the model layers, measured in Pascals.
 Since surface pressure is commonly used in data assimilation applications a convenience has been added to the IO routines where surface pressure can be a field even when only pressure thickness is in the file.
 In some cases surface pressure might actually be included in the file and pressure thickness not, in these cases the flag